tif24048/NCSDownloader/README.md

 # NCSDownloader
-A simple bash script that can download songs from NCS's Website
+A simple bash script that can download songs from NCS.io

 ## Prerequisites
 [Pup](https://github.com/ericchiang/pup)